dougecko/scout/README.md

 Start SBT, and at the SBT prompt, create the IDEA project files by typing:

 	> gen-idea

+OR

+Use IDEA | Open Project on the build.sbt file to allow IDEA to import SBT into an IDEA project.

 To see live changes as you edit and save your work, run SBT in a separate Terminal window.
 That is, start sbt from a Terminal window outside of IntelliJ and enter the following: